Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: A Fast and Robust Solution Algorithm

 \subsection{Extraction of Optimal Control Inputs}

-Once a set of optimal control input times for each mode $\mathcal{T}^{opt}$ and dual variable $\boldsymbol\lambda_{opt}$ are obtained, it is necessary to compute a set of optimal control inputs.
-To mitigate the known sensitivity of the cost of a control input sequence to perturbations of the application times in corner cases (e.g. fewer control inputs than state variables), the optimal control input extraction is performed in two steps.
-First, an optimal control input direction (or family of directions depending on behavior of the cost function) is computed for each time in $T^{opt}_j$ for each control mode.
-Second, the magnitudes of the control inputs are computed by solving an optimization problem that minimizes the error between $\boldsymbol w$ and the state reached by control inputs applied in the specified directions.
+Once a set of optimal control input times $T^{opt}$ and outward normal direction $\boldsymbol\lambda_{opt}$ are obtained, it is necessary to compute a set of optimal control inputs.
+This can be accomplished by solving (\ref{eq:originalcontrolproblem}) considering control inputs only at times in $T_{opt}$.
+However, this requires solving a convex optimization problem with complexity that depends on the selected cost function.

+To minimize computation effort, the two-step approach described in the following simplifies the required optimization problem to a quadratic program.
+First, an optimal control input direction is computed for each time in $T^{opt}$ for each control mode.
+In the event that the optimal control input direction is not unique, the algorithm requires a set of points such that the convex hull includes all solutions of the support function (e.g. all columns of $\mathbf W$ that maximize the contact function for the examples in Table \ref{tab:examplecontactsupport}).
+Second, the magnitudes of the control inputs are computed by solving a quadratic program that minimizes the error between $\boldsymbol w$ and the state reached by control inputs applied in the specified directions.
 Provided that $\boldsymbol\lambda_{opt}$ is properly computed (i.e. the solver used in the iterative refinement algorithm converged), the residual error will be negligible for practical applications.
 Additionally, the objective is formulated as the quadratic product of the error vector and a user-specified positive definite weight matrix $\mathbf Q$ to ensure well-behaved solutions.
 This optimal control input extraction algorithm is described in the following pseudocode.\\